Imagine that, after playing for weeks at an online casino, you have finally won a considerable prize.

 In general, the terms and conditions always state that you are not allowed to play through someone else’s account.
 You can only use credit cards and other financial instruments that are valid and lawfully belong to you.

 Using someone else’s account could be stealing.
 For example, if you secretly deposited via your employer’s bank account.
 Sometimes it would not be stealing.
-For example, if you play via your wife’s, sister’s or brother’s bank card.
+For example, if you play via your wife’s, sister’s or brother’s bank card, with permission.
 But please be aware, that then it’s still not allowed.

-Make sure you only deposit via your own bank account or your own credit card.
+Make sure you only deposit via your own bank account or your credit card.
 There are no ifs, ands, or buts.
-Playing real money games with funds that were deposited from someone elses account is a big no no and will always lead to problems.
+Playing real money games with funds that were deposited from someone else’s account is a big no-no and will always lead to problems.

 Some players manage to cheat, even online.
 Or rather, according to the terms of the casino, they cheat.